brc-dd/tw-harmony/README.md

 You'll get IntelliSense and color previews in VS Code without any additional setup.
 Just make sure you have the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension installed.

 Color previews in JetBrains IDEs may not work yet.
-Also, in VS Code, there might be differences between the generated previews and the actual colors.
-The colors shown in previews are clamped to the sRGB gamut.
+Also, in VS Code, there might be differences between the generated previews and the actual colors as the colors shown in previews are clamped to the sRGB gamut.

 ## License